 What About Vitamin E‘s Use in Other Conditions?
 The antioxidant properties of vitamin E are sometimes recommended for treating neurological conditions, including Alzheimer and other dementias, Parkinson disease, Huntington chorea, night cramps, restless leg syndrome, and epilepsy.
 Vitamin E is also sometimes used for cardiovascular disease including high blood pressure, diabetes and its complications, cancer prevention, cataracts, pre-eclampsia and other late-pregnancy complications, symptomatology related to the menstrual cycle, and many other conditions.
 Some people apply vitamin E to their skin to keep it from aging and to protect the skin against the effects of chemotherapy.

 What Form of Vitamin E is Best?
 Most “vitamin E” supplements consist of only alpha-tocopherol, the main biologically active form of vitamin E. However, the other tocopherols (beta-, gamma-, and delta-) have their own unique biological properties.
 Tocotrienols are generally not supplemented as they are less biologically active, less bioavailable from supplements, and less well understood.

-Is There Any Laboratory Testing?
+Is There Any Laboratory Testing for a Deficiency of Vitamin E?
 Both gamma (γ)-tocopherol and alpha (α)-tocopherol blood levels are available, and this testing can reveal the presence of vitamin E deficiency.
 This test is indicated in specific situations where vitamin E deficiency is likely or suspected.